zhangchuck/.dotfiles/README.md

 I frequently work on several computers at once and I want to be able to duplicate my normal working environment quickly on a new machine.
-I don't always have many permissions on the machines that I work on, so we'd like to have a tracking setup that doesn't require a lot of permissions.
+I don't always have many permissions on the machines that I work on, so I'd like to have a tracking setup that doesn't require a lot of permissions.

 ## Barebones Setup